 In 2017 more people than ever are retiring with significant amouts of debt.
 One in four people planning to retire this year will still have a mortgage or other debts to pay off, on averager owing about £24,000.
 38% of these people will still have a mortgage; 51% will have credit card debt.
 And annuity rates have continued to decline.
 So with more debt to pay and their likely pension income … [Read more...]

-The pension changes in April 2015 mean that many more people aged 55 and over will be able to take some or even all of their pension pot in cash.
+Many people who are over 55 can take some or all of their pension pot in cash before they actually retire.
 You need to know how this may affect you if you are considering an IVA.
 If you already have an IVA, you may be wondering if your pension is safe.
-I'll look at these two situations in turn.
-First a warning: IVAs are individual arrangements and it is … [Read more...]
+First a warning: IVAs are individual arrangements and it is possible for almost anything to be included or excluded in the detailed terms and … [Read more...]

 This is a guest post by Nick Lord.
 It argues that the new pension rules are a game-changer for debt advisers and that debt advice agencies need to put measures in place to ensure that their advisers can provide best advice post April 2015.
 Nick is a consultant on money advice and personal finance issues working with Government departments, regulators and firms.
 His past posts include senior Money … [Read more...]